-GAC 100: A liquid acrylic polymer emulsion useful for diluting and extending colors as well as increasing flexibility and film integrity.
-It wets out solids more readily than other polymers and can be used to create homemade paints.
+GAC 100: This thin, translucent, gloss medium is useful for thinning or extending colors as well as increasing flexibility.
+It wets out solids more readily than other polymers and is useful for creating homemade paints.

-GAC 800: A liquid acrylic polymer emulsion that does not craze in pours/puddles and dries with the same uniform surface and dimensional integrity as when wet.
+GAC 800: A low crazing extender for pouring acrylic colors that dries with the same uniform surface and dimensional integrity as when wet.
 Other GACs will craze if poured, developing shrinkage crevices running across the surface.
-This medium dries with a gloss finish and flexibility, but with moderate clarity.
+This medium dries with a good gloss and flexibility, but with moderate clarity.
 GAC 800 is also useful for adhesion to chalky surfaces.